ibpdas/valueline/README.md

 ### **3.1 What leaders get from ValueLine**

-The **Leadership Action Box** distils insights into what leaders need to steer the system:
+The **Executive Decision Box** distils insights into what leaders need to steer the system:

 - essential decisions
-- trade-offs and dependencies
+- trade offs and dependencies
 - confidence levels
 - now / next / later priorities